-2 Connection Factors
+1 Connection Factors

-2.1 To what extent is domicile or habitual residence relevant in determining liability to taxation in your jurisdiction?
+1.1 To what extent is domicile or habitual residence relevant in determining liability to taxation in your jurisdiction?

-Physical persons that are connected to Switzerland either through a qualifying physical presence or residency are subject to full taxation in Switzerland on their worldwide income and assets, subject to the taxation on a "lump sum" basis further described in question 1.2 above.
+Physical persons that are connected to Switzerland either through a qualifying physical presence or residency are in principle subject to full taxation in Switzerland on their worldwide income and assets.
 The concept of domicile as applied in the UK is not relevant for tax purposes in Switzerland.

-2.2 If domicile or habitual residence is relevant, how is it defined for taxation purposes?
+1.2 If domicile or habitual residence is relevant, how is it defined for taxation purposes?

-Please see the answer to question 2.1 above.
+Please see the answer to question 1.1 above.

-2.3 To what extent is residence relevant in determining liability to taxation in your jurisdiction?
+1.3 To what extent is residence relevant in determining liability to taxation in your jurisdiction?